Zynga names Google executive to board of directors

 The announcement comes after two of its nine board of directors, LinkedIn co-founder Reid Hoffman and DreamWorks Animation CEO Jeffrey Katzenberg, stepped down in June.

-Dugan, a former director of the U.S. Defense Department’s Advanced Research Projects Agency, also sits on the board of medical device maker Varian Medical Systems.
+Dugan also sits on the board of medical device maker Varian Medical Systems.
+(Editing by Bernard Orr)

-Dugan will chair the nominating and governance committee of Zynga’s board and join the product committee, the company said.